Where to study

 As a lifestyle location almost anywhere in New Zealand is great.
 Auckland is an international city with plenty of shops – however if this is too reminiscent of where the student is coming from they may wish to try somewhere where they will receive a new experience.

-For may students studying at a tertiary level. there is the concern of finding employment after graduation.
+For many students studying at a tertiary level there is the concern of finding employment after graduation.
 While there is a perception that Auckland is the best place to do this due to the size of the city, the reality can be different.

 Firstly, many students who study in the regions have been immersed in the local language and culture, thus enter the job market with on average a better level of English and understanding of local culture.